 The 145.310 MHz repeater on Mt.
 Thorodin serves as the control for the system.
 When you hear the proceed tones or the repeater ID, they come from the Mt.
 Thorodin repeater site.
-The Colorado Connection uses GE Master II's and GE Custom MVP's as repeaters, along with GE Custom MVP transceivers as link radios.
+The Colorado Connection uses GE Master II repeaters, and are being phased out and replaced with GE Master III and Kenwood TKR-780 or similar repeaters.
+The connection also uses GE Custom MVP transceivers as link radios and these are being phased out and replaced with Kenwood UHF and VHF transcievers.
 For lightning protection, we use Polyphaser products.
 Link Communications RLC-1, RLC-4, and RLC-5 controllers are used at a variety of sites, although several sites use an electro-mechanical link box with no solid state controller.
 As we improve our repeater sites with new equipment, we've used WACOM duplexers.
 Improvements are still needed at many of the sites to upgrade to Wacom products.
 We use many different antenna products.
 Cushcraft, Comet, Diamond, and commercial antennas are used at various repeater sites.
 (Of note, we don't endorse these companies and/or their products.
 We've included this information only to satisfy your curiosity.)

 Below are links that describe the Colorado Connection repeaters, with pictures from several of the sites.
 A detailed status report is available by clicking on the green, orange, blue, or red balls under the status column.
 Approximate coverage area of each repeater is available by selecting the appropriate map in the coverage column.
 The coverage areas are somewhat conservative.
 They were generated with computer software and USGS contour data that in some cases is outdated.
 They are not meant to be completely accurate, but it's quite interesting to see how mountain peaks create strange and unusual RF patterns.
 Also, you may note that each map does not share the same scale.